HVML/PurC/README.md

 1. PurC provides the APIs for variant management, here variant is the way HVML manages data.
 1. PurC provides the APIs for parsing JSON and extended JSON.
-1. PurC provides the APIs for parsing and evaluating a parameterized eJSON expression.
+1. PurC provides the APIs for parsing and evaluating a parameterized Hybrid Evalution Expression (HEE).
 1. PurC provides the APIs for parsing an HTML document.
 1. PurC provides the APIs for creating multiple HVML runners.
 1. PurC provides the APIs for parsing an HVML program and scheduling to run it.